ev3rywh3re/vagrant-swamp/README.md

-# Simple WordPress Multisite Vagrant
+# A Vagrant Swamp

-This is a relatively simple configuration package that will use vagrant, virtualbox, and puppet to create and configura a webserver running WordPress on your computer.
-This based on the WordPress Simple Vagrant project found at (https://github.com/ev3rywh3re/vagrant-wp-simple).
-This project introduces an additional hostname and database intented to be used as a WordPress multisite configured website currently able to use the WordPress multisite sub-directory configuration method.
+This is a relatively simple configuration package that will use vagrant, virtualbox, and puppet to create and configura a webserver running on your computer with some CMS web software and some development tools (so far: WordPress, PhpMyAdmin).
+This is based on many other similar projects.

 This project has a simple set of goals: